soesandarwin2201/decode_morse_message/README.md

 # 📖 [decode_morse_message] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**decode_morse_message** is a simple ruby project that was created to translate the morse code.
+**decode_morse_message** is a simple ruby project that was created to translate the morse code to understandable English.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>